 Homes can have multiple drywells or one single one.
 Not every home has a drywell.
 When a single drywell is used the gutters will connect along the perimeter of the home with rain drains and go out in one or two sections into the drywell.
 Modern drywells tend to be a shared drywell in the back corner of the yard.
 Homes from the 1950s can have each gutter with it’s own drywell.
 They are typically around 10′ from the back of the home and may be under a patio.

 “The Oregon Plumbing Specialty Code (OPSC) 1220.127.116.11 requires that drywells be located no closer than 5’ from a property line and no closer than 10’ from a building.”

 If you need to inspect the drywell for regular maintenance and you don’t know where it is then we can help.
-Under our ‘Private Utility Locating‘ services we can insert a traceable wire into the gutter downspouts and locate that path until it ends.
-Metal drywells are easily confirmed.
+Firstly you can book online under our ‘Private Utility Locating‘ services.
+Then we can show up and locate your downspout & gutters to find your drywell.
+We can easily confirm the presence of metal drywells.

 Call us at 503-939-9585 to discuss drywell locating.

 On allowing an exemption to the normal location of a drywell with information from the Bureau of Environmental Services (BES) https://www.portlandoregon.gov/bds/article/641338

 City of Portland article on drywells.